 The Senior Steering Committee is sponsored by Ms. Giusti.

-Meeting times for TCHS Student Council will be held during campus tutorials on every Monday of Black Week.
+Meeting times for TCHS Student Council will be held during campus tutorials in the Lecture Hall.

 Student council dues are $10.